EMBRYOPSIDA Pirani & Prado

-The plastome of Geraniaceae has been much studied, and Weng et al. (2013) and Ruhlman and Jansen (2018) provide useful summaries.
+The plastomes of Geraniaceae have been much studied, and Weng et al. (2013) and Ruhlman and Jansen (2018) provide useful summaries.
 Palmer et al. (1987) had early found a large expansion of the inverted repeat (IR) in the chloroplast genome of Pelargonium, and subsequent work shows remarkably extensive changes in the chloroplast genome of Geranieae (least in California), but not in Hypseocharis.
-The genome may greatly expand, largely because of the IR expansion, and although the IR is the largest known for any flowering plant in Pelargonium (P. hortorum has the largest chloroplast genome known), it is sometimes entirely absent (in Erodium).
+The genome may greatly expand, largely because of the IR expansion, and although the IR is the largest known for any flowering plant in Pelargonium (P. hortorum has the largest plastome known), it is sometimes entirely absent (in Erodium).
 Indeed, the IR may have been lost twice in Erodium, and an IR has also been regained, as in E. absinthoides (Blazier et al. 2016b: see also Thismia-Thismiaceae).
-There are also very extensive rearrangements, duplications (whole genome or smaller-scale), and increases in GC content (Erodium has the highest GC content in angiosperms - Blazier et al. 2016b) and substitution rates, as well as other changes, and genes like the ndh genes may be lost (Chumley et al. 2006; Guisinger et al. 2008, 2011: sampling not bad; Jansen 2009 [summary]; Sloan et al. 2012b; Weng et al. 2013; J. Wang et al. 2015; Ruhlman et al. 2015; Zhu et al. 2015).
-It is noteworthy that this variation occurs within genera and species, taxa like Erodium carvifolium and California showing little change, although the former has has lost its inverted repeat (Weng et al. 2013).
+There are also very extensive rearrangements, duplications (whole genome or smaller-scale), and increases in GC content (Erodium has the highest GC content in angiosperms - Blazier et al. 2016b) and substitution rates, as well as other changes, and genes like the ndh genes may be lost (Chumley et al. 2006; Guisinger et al. 2008, 2011: sampling not bad; Jansen 2009 [summary]; Blazier et al. 2011: recent loss in some Erodium; Sloan et al. 2012b; Weng et al. 2013; J. Wang et al. 2015; Ruhlman et al. 2015; Zhu et al. 2015).
+It is noteworthy that this variation occurs within genera and species, taxa like Erodium carvifolium and California showing little change, although the former has lost its inverted repeat (Weng et al. 2013).
 Guisinger et al. (2011) suggest that this variation is the result of relaxed selection after improper DNA repair caused by mutation(s) in nuclear DNA-repair genes.
 For the PEP subunit α rpoA gene, see Blazier et al. (2016a).